Kerem1989/JavaEE-Webshop/README.md

 * Java Development Kit (JDK) 11 or higher
 * Maven for managing dependencies and building the project
+* MySQL for database management

 ## Installation
 * Clone the repository
 * Build the project using Maven
 * Run the tests to ensure everything is set up correctly
-* To start the game, run the following command: java -jar target/weather-api-1.0-SNAPSHOT.jar
+* To start the application, run the following command: java -jar target/webshop-1.0-SNAPSHOT.jar

 <p align="right">(<a href="#readme-top">back to top</a>)</p>